-Based on 2019 data, the current global ecological footprint is of about 1,75 planets.
-This means that the world needs almost two Earths to be able to support its lifestyle.
-The latest numbers put the UK’s ecological footprint in 2,68 Earths – which means that if all the seven billion people on the planet lived the same way as UK residents, we’d need more than two and half planets.
+The 2022 data shows the current global ecological footprint is about 1.75 planets.
+It means that the world needs almost two Earths to be able to support its lifestyle.
+The latest numbers put the UK’s ecological footprint at 2.6 Earths – which means that if all the 8 billion people on the planet lived the same way as UK residents, we would need more than two and a half planets.

-The ecological footprint obviously changes from country to country and the 2019 data suggests that developed countries are using much more resources than developing ones – being the US, Australia and European countries now in the lead.
+The ecological footprint changes from country to country and the 2022 data suggests that developed countries use much more resources than developing ones.

 Complicated?
 We’ll make it simple.
 Think of resources as money: a salary must last, at least, for a whole month, right?
-Now, if this monthly salary is spent in just half a month, the remainder of the month will be in the red.
-The same thing happens with the Earth Overshoot Day: if we use up all of the natural resources our planet is able to provide for a whole year in just a few months, the rest of the year will be in the red as well.
+Now, if this monthly salary is spent in just two weeks, the remainder of the month will be in the red – or to live on credit.
+The same thing happens with Earth Overshoot Day: if we use up all of the natural resources our planet can provide for a whole year in just a few months, the rest of the year will also be in the red.

 Although every country has its date – according to that country’s habits, traditions, and approach to renewable energies – there is a yearly date that applies to the whole planet.
 In 2023, Earth Overshoot Day takes place on 2 August.
 This means that in 2023, humanity has exhausted the available productive area of the planet to regenerate natural resources and absorb waste five days later than in 2022.